Reactive Systems in Java

 Book description

-Reactive systems and event-driven architecture are becoming essential to application design--and companies are taking note.
-Reactive systems ensure applications are responsive, resilient, and elastic no matter what failures, latency, or other errors may be occurring, while event-driven architecture offers a flexible and composable option for distributed systems.
-This practical resource helps you bring these approaches together using Quarkus, a Java framework that greatly simplifies the work developers must undertake for cloud deployments.
-This book covers how Quarkus 2.0 reactive features allow the smooth development of reactive systems.
+Reactive systems and event-driven architecture are becoming indispensable to application design, and companies are taking note.
+Reactive systems ensure that applications are responsive, resilient, and elastic no matter what failures or errors may be occurring, while event-driven architecture offers a flexible and composable option for distributed systems.
+This practical book helps Java developers bring these approaches together using Quarkus 2.x, the Kubernetes-native Java framework.

-Clement Escoffier and Ken Finnigan from Red Hat show you how to take advantage of event-driven and reactive principles to build more robust distributed systems, reducing latency and increasing throughput, particularly in your microservices and serverless applications.
-Java developers will also get a foundation in Quarkus, enabling you to create truly Kubernetes-native applications for the cloud.
+Clement Escoffier and Ken Finnigan show you how to take advantage of event-driven and reactive principles to build robust distributed systems, reducing latency and increasing throughput, particularly in microservices and serverless applications.
+You'll also get a foundation in Quarkus to help you create true Kubernetes-native applications for the cloud.

 - Understand the fundamentals of reactive systems and event-driven architecture